Mortgage Renewal Calculator Canada

 How to renew your mortgage

-The simplest way to renew your mortgage is to sign the renewal form sent to you by your current lender in the last 30 days before the end of your mortgage term.
-But did you know that you don't have to renew with your current lender?
+The simplest way to renew your mortgage is to sign the renewal form that your current lender sends you in the last 30 days of your mortgage term.
+But you don't have necessarily have to renew with your current lender.
 You can usually get a lower rate by switching at renewal.
 In fact, walking into your current bank and re-signing at renewal often means leaving money on the table.
 Your existing lender has less incentive to provide you with the most competitive rates since they already have your mortgage business.
 Many lenders may also offer a cash bonus for clients switching at renewal time.

 You may also want to think about whether you want the same type of mortgage that you had before, e.g. fixed or variable, short-term or long-term, etc. In today’s elevated interest rate environment, navigating your mortgage renewal wisely is more important than ever.
 Take a moment to watch the helpful video below, then read on for tips to secure the best mortgage renewal rate.
 A little effort now could save you thousands of dollars over the life of your mortgage.